exposr/exposrd/README.md

 | Websocket  | Custom multiplex websocket | HTTP       | [`exposr-cli`](https://github.com/exposr/exposr-cli) |
 | SSH        | SSH TCP forwarding         | TCP        | Any SSH client        |

-The Websocket transport endpoint can run behind a HTTP loadbalancer on the same port as the API.
-The SSH transsport endpoint requires a dedicated TCP port and requires a TCP loadbalancer.
+The Websocket transport endpoint can run behind a HTTP load balancer on the same port as the API.
+The SSH transport endpoint requires a dedicated TCP port and requires a TCP load balancer.

 **Supported ingress methods**